-Platformers are no longer a main staple in gaming like they used to be 20 years ago.
-Rarely will you ever see a platformer make game of the year, but they still hold a strong audience and can be killer apps on any system.
+Platformers are no longer the main staple in gaming like they used to be 20 years ago.
+Rarely will you ever see a platformer make a game of the year, but they still hold a strong audience and can be killer apps on any system?

 Super Mario Maker 2

 While there were plenty of amazing platformers this year, Super Mario Maker 2 takes an already tried and true gameplay formula and design and makes it incredibly fun and addictive.
 With every Mario generation present and all of the weight and physics that go with each one, including a massive level editor, there are hundreds of hours of platforming fun thrown in.
 Nintendo created levels are amazing and truly test your skills.
 This is a behemoth of a package that is hard to beat.

 Simple is a great word to put in the title because this game is very simple, almost too simple and it’s a continuing issue with these “artsy-fartsy” games that have been out since Echochrome was released over 10 years ago.
 Journey is still the game that does this best and hasn’t been topped.
 While Arise actually has gameplay, unlike similar games it still has no purpose, meaning, or story.
 You play as an old man who is clearly remembering his past be it meeting his wife, surviving harsh journeys as a child, and various problems that arose with his own child, but these are told with just statues posing to show an image or an idea and it’s never really clear.